Climate change and gender: Death rates

 A study by the London School of Economics found that, in natural disasters in 141 countries, gender differences in deaths correlated to women's economic and social rights in those countries.
 Due to their social standing, women in developing countries are not generally taught survival skills like swimming or climbing, meaning they are more likely to die in a natural disaster.
 When women have fewer rights and less power in society, more of them die due to climate change, but when there are equal rights for all groups, death rates are more equally matched.

+Women working in areas exposed to climate change effects, like agriculture, water or forestry, are also more likely to be affected by extreme weather, resulting in an increase of deaths.
+Countries have also reported rising violence against women and girls after natural disasters.

+Men are affected by climate change effects as well, mainly because of the distinction in the job market and the presence of gender norms in society.
+A study the International Journal of Environmental Research and Public Health shows that men are more often exposed to work and outdoor activities in temperatures above 27 degrees Celsius.
+However, heat-related mortality rates vary among studies, indicating that it varies based on the region.
+Additionally, the same study found that men have a higher risk of death from accidents and injuries related to climate change.
+An estimated 1605 excess deaths per year could be caused by a 1.5-degree warming of the planet and 84% of these deaths are projected to be male.